sohamdixit/Operating-Systems/README.md

 From-scratch implementations of an assortment of Unix programs.
-Written in C. Note that these are college-assignement level, minimal implementations, mainly for demonstrating how these utilites are implemented in Unix.
+Written in C. Note that these are college-assignment level, minimal implementations, mainly for demonstrating how these utilites are implemented in Unix.
 Please DO NOT expect them to conform to POSIX standards.

 ### shell.c